joeltmiller/AjaxTalk/README.md

 # jQuery-AJAX-HTML

-Examples of basic [AJAX](http://api.jquery.com/jquery.ajax/) calls do be used as reference.
+Examples of basic [AJAX](http://api.jquery.com/jquery.ajax/) calls to be used as reference.